Paytens Bridge

 The Central West NSW region surrounding Paytens Bridge is renowned for its rich agricultural heritage, producing grain, canola, cattle, and sheep across vast and gently undulating landscapes fed by the Lachlan River system.
 The nearby service centres of Parkes and Forbes offer residents access to schools, health services, supermarkets, and the social fabric of regional town life.
 The area is also home to the CSIRO Parkes Radio Telescope — the iconic 'Dish' — a landmark of Australian science, and the vibrant annual Parkes Elvis Festival, which lends the region an outsized cultural reputation.

-Paytens Bridge falls under postcode 2871 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Orange electorate.
+Paytens Bridge falls under postcode 2871 and is governed by the Forbes Council (Local Government Area).
+For federal elections, residents vote in the electorate of Riverina, while state elections fall under the Orange electorate.

 📍 Location